Anne Heywood: Early life and career

-She made three TV appearances on the Carroll Levis TV Show and then spent four years touring UK theatres.
+Heywood made three television appearances on the Carroll Levis TV Show and then spent four years touring UK theatres.
 Later she also attended the London Academy of Music and Dramatic Art.
 She had a small part in the comedy Find the Lady (1956).

 Rank Organisation

-Heywood was signed to the Rank Organisation, who changed her name to Anne Heywood and gave her small roles in Checkpoint (1956) and Doctor at Large (1957).
-The Danziger Brothers borrowed her for the lead in The Depraved (1957).
+Heywood was signed to the Rank Organisation, who changed her name to Anne Heywood and gave her small supporting roles in Checkpoint (1956) and Doctor at Large (1957).
+The Danziger Brothers borrowed her for the lead femme fatale in the low-budget film noir The Depraved (1957) with Robert Arden.

 Rank gave Heywood the second female lead in Dangerous Exile (1957) and she was the female lead in Violent Playground (1958) with Stanley Baker, which established her as a film name.
+Variety wrote "Getting her first big chance, as David McCallum’s elder sister, Anne Heywood shows up as one of the most promising young actresses lately to be introduced into British pix.
+The girl has warmth and charm and is extremely easy on the optics."

 She made Floods of Fear (1958) with Howard Keel.
 Herbert Wilcox used her as Frankie Vaughan's leading lady in The Heart of a Man (1959), then for Rank she starred in a romantic comedy Upstairs and Downstairs (1959).
+In April 1959 Variety reported "Having jettisoned Belinda Lee, the Rank Organization is now pinning most of its faith to Anne Heywood.
+In the three or four recent releases in which she’s been given star roles this ex-beauty queen has come on apace."

+In June 1959 Rank released a single from Heywood on its record label - "Love Is", which featured in The Heart of a Man.

 She was loaned to an Italian company for the historical costume drama Carthage in Flames (1960).